Step-by-Step Guide to Starting an Connecticut LLC in 2024

 Once you have confirmed that your desired name is available, you can proceed with registering it as your LLC’s official name.

-You also have the option of adding a trade name if you want to do business under a different name than your official LLC name.
+You also have the option of adding a trademark if you want to do business under a name different from your official LLC name.
 This can be helpful if you plan on offering multiple services or products under different brands.

 Make sure to complete all necessary paperwork and pay any required fees for registering your LLC’s name with the state of Connecticut.